Inkterest/ink-gate/README.md

 # ink-gate

-A api gate way for the application
+A api gate way for the application hello test